demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 3. The user's information changed in Okta, directly or indirectly (through an IAM - Update User incident)

 The **Okta IAM** integration fetches the following Okta log event types and proceeds with the applicable flow:
 * The *application.user_membership.add* / *application.user_membership.remove* Okta event results in *IAM - App Add* / *IAM - App Remove* incidents respectively, which run the **IAM - App Sync** playbook.
-The playbook uses the integration context (that is transparent to the user) of the Okta instance, which maps Okta App IDs to integration instances in Cortex XSOAR, in order to determine which instance to sync the user to.
+The playbook uses the integration context (that is transparent to the user) of the Okta instance, which maps Okta App IDs to integration instances in Cortex XSOAR, in order to determine to which instance to sync the user.
 It then runs either the ***iam-update-user*** with the "allow-enable" argument set to True, or ***iam-disable-user*** command, depending on the detected incident type.
 **Note:** The behavior for when a user account does not exist in the app is configurable through the relevant integration configuration.
 For example, if the user does not exist in the app to which they are assigned and the integration's "create if not exists" parameter is unchecked, then the command will be skipped.
 If the parameter is checked - the account will be created.

 * The *user.account.update_profile* Okta event results in *IAM - App Update* incidents which run the **IAM - App Update** playbook.
 The playbook checks which apps the user is assigned to, and maps it to integration instances in Cortex XSOAR in which the user will be updated.
 The mapping is done using the integration context (that is transparent to the user) of the Okta instance, which maps Okta App IDs to integration instances in Cortex XSOAR, in order to determine which instancea to update the user in.
 It then runs the ***iam-update-user*** in all of the available instances of the apps to which the user is currently assigned.